Michael-Mattsson/Python-Tableau---Stock_Market_Dashboard/README.md

 These calculations provide valuable insights into the volatility and trading activity of each stock over time.

 Guidance Video:
-For a comprehensive guide on how to use and understand the stock market dashboard, a helpful YouTube video is available here.
+For a comprehensive guide on how to use and understand the stock market dashboard, a helpful YouTube video is available here - https://www.youtube.com/watch?v=_RT32my9PRQ.
 This video serves as a tutorial, offering insights into the project's functionalities and how to interpret the data visualizations.

 Industry Groupings:
 In addition to analyzing individual stock performance, this project also includes an industry grouping feature.
 The companies are grouped into different industries, including Electronic Technology, Technology Services, Retail, and Consumer Goods.
 This grouping provides a broader perspective on stock market trends and allows for more extensive analysis of sectoral performance.